flutter/devtools/docs/timeline.md

 ### Jank

-The frame rendering chart shows CPU and GPU jank in shades of red.
+The frame rendering chart shows UI and GPU jank in shades of red.
 We consider a portion of the frame to be janky when it takes more than 8 ms to complete.

 To achieve a frame rendering rate of 60 FPS (frames per second), each frame must render in ~16 ms or less.
-Since there are two portions of work for each frame (CPU and GPU), each portion should complete in 8 ms or less.
+Since there are two portions of work for each frame (UI and GPU), each portion should complete in 8 ms or less.
 When this target is missed, you may experience UI jank or dropped frames.

 See [Flutter performance profiling](https://flutter.dev/docs/testing/ui-performance) for more detailed information on